krolltravel.com banner krolltravel.com link

 We re-boarded the float plane for our flight to Jim's Camp, at the foot of Nistowiak Falls.
 From the air, Nistowiak Falls is one of the most spectacular waterfalls in Saskatchewan, tumbling over a series of rocks and ending in foaming green rapids.

-Aerial view of Nistowiak Falls on Churchill River, SK.
+Nistowiak Falls on Churchill River SK

-Aerial view of Nistowiak Falls on Churchill River, SK.
+Nistowiak Falls on Churchill River SK

 Photo © Barb & Ron Kroll